 Intended outcome Success criteria To support disadvantaged children to make accelerated progress across all area with the EYFS curriculum.
 GLD for disadvantaged pupils will be in line (or above) local and national and averages.
-Disadvantaged pupils within the EYFS will have equal opportunities to their non-disadvantaged peers.
+Disadvantaged pupils within the EYFS will have equal opportunities to their non-disad- vantaged peers.
 Attainment for disadvantaged pupils will be at least in line with 'others' nationally.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: Having robust diagnostic assessments (EYFS framework) in place that provide op- portunities to reflect on pupils' thinking, strengths and areas for development.
-Increased levels of Emotional Wellbeing & Mental Health Pupils will demonstrate greater levels of resilience towards learning & setbacks in general.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: Having robust diagnostic assessments (EYFS framework) in place that provide opportunities to reflect on pupils' thinking, strengths and ar- Increased levels of Emotional Wellbeing & Mental Health eas for development.
+Pupils will demonstrate greater levels of resilience towards learning & setbacks in general.
 A larger amount of our Pupil Premium cohort working at a level of Greater Depth across subjects or working closer to a level of Greater Depth across subjects.
 PP children who are working at Greater Depth specifically identified across all subject areas.
 PP children who could be targeted for Greater Depth specifically identified across all subject areas.
 Tracking shows progress of PP children who are working at this level of depth.
-Tracking shows a rise in numbers of PP children working at a level of Greater Depth.
+Tracking shows a rise in numbers of PP chil- dren working at a level of Greater Depth.
+Tracking will be recorded via SIMS and analy- sis shown through school analysis template discussed at pupil progress meetings each term.
 To support disadvantaged children to make progress in phonics and reading, writing and maths towards end of year expectations Pupils will make accelerated progress in phonics and reading, writing and maths towards end of year expectations.
 Pupils will make accelerated progress from their starting points.
 The gap between pupil premium and non-pupil premium pupils will lessen.
 Attainment for disadvantaged pupils will be at least in line with 'others' nationally.
 Sustained high levels of wellbeing from 2024/25 demonstrated by: Embedded high quality, carefully planned professional development - fortnightly focus and research practice based lesson study approach for all teachers.
-Our disadvantaged pupils attend as well as non-disadvantaged pupils in the school.
-Attendance figures show an improvement in attendance and decline in numbers of disadvantaged pupils who are persistently absent.